-Katherine: Applying to study medicine overseas wasn’t always on the agenda.
-It was only when I researched a variety of medical schools overseas that I realised the opportunities associated with studying medicine abroad.
+Applying to study Medicine overseas wasn’t always on the agenda.
+It was only when I researched a variety of Medical Schools overseas that I realised the opportunities associated with studying Medicine abroad.

 Having been on holiday to Cyprus each summer for over a decade, it was high on my priority list.
 The University of Nicosia offered a course that would enable me to practise in the States or the UK.

-Katherine: Studying medicine in Cyprus has allowed me to broaden my horizons.
+Studying Medicine in Cyprus has allowed me to broaden my horizons.
 Not only academically, with the incorporation of the USMLE into the programme, but also socially.

 I have met friends from all parts of the world, and have been able to use my holidays to travel, exploring other cultures.
 Although clichéd, leaving England has enabled me to open my eyes to the world, realising that other ways of life have so much to offer.

-TMP: Do you think you will return to the UK to practise medicine or will you stay overseas?
+Do you think you will return to the UK to practise Medicine or will you stay overseas?

 The University of Nicosia Medical School is the first and largest Medical School in Cyprus, with more than 750 students from all around the world, including large numbers from the UK.